mennylevinski/secuditor-lite/README.md

 ## 📄 Privacy Policy

-**Secuditor Free** is a diagnostic security tool that runs locally on your device.
+**Secuditor Lite** is a diagnostic security tool that runs locally on your device.
 It does **not collect, store, or transmit any personal data** or system information without the user’s explicit action or consent.

 All analyses and reports are generated and stored locally in the same folder where the software resides.